 You just found out your body is fighting some sort of battle.
 It is going to need the right fuel to put up a decent fight.
 Consider drinking some water and perhaps eating a piece of fruit or a fresh vegetable.
 Just getting some vitamins into your body can give your metabolism a boost and give you the energy you need to work through what comes next.

 There are a number of support groups for nearly every diagnosis you can think of.
 These groups are setup for exactly these types of situations.
 Consider finding and attending one as soon as you are able.
 Most of the attendees have already been through all of the things you have coming up.
 No one can give you better support than someone that has been through it.

 You can also go to www.caregiving.com – they have free online support groups and chats for family caregivers.

 What Did You Do On Diagnosis Day?

 What did you do on Diagnosis day?
 What advice would you give others?
-Let us know what you think in the comments below.
+Let us know what you think on our facebook page.